tristansokol/Presentations/How to win StackOverflow/README.md

     * Jira integration
     * Google some more.
   * Not best practice
-    * people asking questions that questions that aren't programming related
+    * people asking questions that aren't programming related
       * pictures of downvoted questions .

 * Datascience